Emurasoft/emurasoft.github.io/en/dlg/customize/snippets/index.md

 Enter the text.
 Please refer [**To Use Snippets Plug-in**](../../../howto/plugin/plugin_snippets) for the detailed syntax of snippets.

-## Custom icon check box
+## Custom icon checkbox

 Customizes the icon for the selected snippet.

-## Sample Icon From This File text box
+## Sample icon from this file checkbox and text box

-Enter the file name you sampled the icon from.
+Select the checkbox to set the file name you sampled the icon from.

 ## ... button

 Click this button to find the specified file.

-## Current Icon list box
+## Current icon list box

 List of icons you can use and the current icon selected.

 ## Reset button

-Reset the settings to default.
+Resets the settings to default.